Email Warmup

 How long does email warm-up take?

-Most inboxes need at least 2 to 4 weeks to ramp safely, depending on the mailbox provider, your starting reputation, and the volume you want to reach.
+Most inboxes need at least 2 to 4 weeks to ramp safely.
+The timeline depends on the mailbox provider, your starting reputation, and the volume you want to reach.
 If you're planning to send at scale, treat warm-up as a gradual ramp, not a switch you flip.
+For a detailed breakdown, read our guide on how long it takes to warm up an email.

 How many warm-up emails should I send per day?